tjuocepis/Functional-Reactive-Data-Processing/README.md

 actor and no new Actor is created.
 I also chose to use the Singleton pattern for the ActorSystem and Materializer to make sure that the same
 Actor and Materializer are used throughout my program.

+I created a total of 10 tests that test both of my data streaming pipelines.
+They test each part of the pipeline separately, so the Sources, all the Flows and all the Sinks get tested separately.
+They test on separate small data sets named BX-Users-TEST.csv and BX-Book-Ratings-TEST.csv

 ### How to use the program? ###

 The program acts as a server containing two endpoints: